-For trade with Mexico, the Calexico East POE serves nearly all commercial truck traffic crossing between Imperial County and Mexicali.
+The Calexico East POE is a passenger and commercial port located seven miles east of the Calexico West POE.
+The Calexico East port is the principal gateway for trade by truck through Imperial County and Baja California, Mexico.
 It is located roughly 130 miles east of San Diego and 60 miles west of Yuma, Arizona.
 The port includes eight passenger lanes, four pedestrian lanes, four commercial lanes, one FAST (Free and Secure Trade Program) lane, one bus lane, one SENTRI (Secure Electronic Network for Travelers Rapid Inspection) lane and one Ready lane that requires users to present Radio Frequency Identification (RFID) enabled cards.
 The FAST program allows U.S./Canada and U.S./Mexico partnering importers expedited release for qualifying commercial shipments.
 SENTRI cards are Western Hemisphere Travel Initiative (WHTI) compliant documents for entry into the United States by land or sea, and also provide expedited travel to approved members between the U.S. and Mexico Border.
-The Calexico East POE is served by California SR-7, with direct connection to Interstate 8, about five miles to the north.
-The Imperial - Mexicali region is pursuing an effort to expand the northbound lanes for cars and trucks.
-See attached fact sheet provided by the Imperial County Transportation Commission.
+The Calexico East/Mexicali II POE is served by California SR-7, with direct connection to Interstate 8, about five miles to the north.
+Mexico is California's highest ranking trade partner and Imperial County processes an estimated 30% of this trade through its land POEs at Calexico East and Calexico West.
+In 2013, the Calexico East POE accommodated over 325,690 incoming trucks, transporting goods valued at \$13.1 Billion (\$5.7 Billion in exports and \$7.4 Billion in imports).
+Previous origin and destination surveys by Caltrans estimates that 79% of these cross-border goods have origins and destinations throughout California and 21% to and from other U.S. states, Asia, Canada, Europe, and South America.